moradq/readmedeliverables.md/README.md

 ---

-# Deliverible Two New Learning
+# Deliverible 2: New Learning

 For ths assignment, I'm told to show what I have learned so far as "new" learning since September 12th all the way 'till the 26th of September.
 Frankly though, I don't feel like I've learned a lot but I think not learning helps me learn more.
 Let me explain: